 Experiment with different compression settings and marks to see which works best for you by

-having the encoding map in one scene, and the decoding map in another.
+having the encoding node group in one scene, and the decoding group in another.

 Use them while changing Blender’s image format settings,